Authentic German’s Chocolate Cake

 - The cake and frosting hold up well at room temperature.
 The frosting will not break down as some frostings do after a couple of days.

 - This cake can also be baked in a 9 x 13 pan.
+It will probably take about 30 to 35 minutes.

 This is just the best cake ever.
 I have made it for years but couldn’t find my recipe and it’s not on the german’s chocolate package anymore.
 The best compliment on my baking ever came from this cake.
 I was told by a friend of my aunt’s that owned a local very upscale restaurant that it was the best cake she ever ate!
 Thanks for putting it online!